Bubble Planner: Planning High-speed Smooth Quadrotor Trajectories using Receding Corridors: Experiments

 \subsection{Real-world Experiments}

 To verify our planning method in real-world environments, we build a LiDAR-based quadrotor platform.
 The platform has a total weight of $1.45~kg$ and can produce a maximum thrust over $60~N$, resulting in a thrust-to-weight ratio of $4.1$.
-For localization and mapping, we use the Livox\footnote{\href{https://www.livoxtech.com/}{https://www.livoxtech.com/}} Mid360 LiDAR\footnote{\href{https://view.inews.qq.com/a/20210903V07GSH00}{https://view.inews.qq.com/a/20210903V07GSH00}} running FAST-LIO 2.0 \cite{xu2021fast}, which provides 100 $Hz$ high-accuracy state estimation and $25~Hz$ point cloud, the trajectory tracking controller is an on-manifold model predictive controller in \cite{lu2021model}, the planning horizon is set to $D = 15~m$ and replan ratio $\gamma = 0.4$.
+For localization and mapping, we use the Livox Mid360 LiDAR and PixHawk flight controller's built-in IMU running FAST-LIO2 \cite{xu2022fast} (the sensors are initialized by LI-Init\cite{zhu2022robust}), which provides 100 $Hz$ high-accuracy state estimation and $25~Hz$ point cloud.
+The trajectory tracking controller is an on-manifold model predictive controller in \cite{lu2021model}, the planning horizon is set to $D = 15~m$ and replan ratio $\gamma = 0.4$.
 All perception, planning, and control algorithm are running on an Intel NUC with CPU i7-10710U in real-time.
-We have done over ten experiments in a forest environment with maximal speed ranging from $5~m/s$ to $14~m/s$, and all the experiments succeeded except one due to a controller failure.
-Fig. \ref{fig:real_fig} shows the experiment environment and some of the test flights.
-More visual illustration of the experiments is shown in our video\footnote{\href{https://youtu.be/GpATPwibJ1k}{https://youtu.be/GpATPwibJ1k}}.
-Due to the space limit, we investigate two typical flights called \textit{Test 1} and \textit{Test 2}.
-For \textit{Test 1}, we limit the maximum velocity to $8~m/s$ and the maximum acceleration to $8~m/s^2$.
-The planned trajectory is shown in Fig.~\ref{fig:longterm} and Fig.~\ref{fig:log}, where the whole executed trajectory is of $109~m$, and the executing time is about $15.56~s$, leading to an average speed $7.05~m/s$.
+We have done 12 experiments in a forest environment with maximal speed ranging from $5~m/s$ to $14~m/s$.
+All the experiments succeeded except one due to a controller failure.
+Fig. \ref{fig:all_real_traj} shows the experimental environment and all the trajectories colored by their speed.
+As can be seen, our planner is robust by accomplishing all the tests in the real-world environment.
+Fig. \ref{fig:fig1} shows the third person of the quadrotor in one flight.
+More quantitatively, Table~\ref{tab:real_trajs} summarizes the detailed trajectory profiles including the trajectory executing time, total length, average and maximum speed.
+As can be seen, our method achieves an average speed up to $8.11m/s$ and a maximum speed of $13.7m/s$.
+To the best of our knowledge, this is the highest speed that a fully autonomous quadrotor can achieve in a real-world, cluttered, and unknown environment (see Fig. \ref{fig:real_vel}).
+More visual illustration of the experiments is shown in our video\footnote{\href{https://youtu.be/7tQCV6KBzSY}{https://youtu.be/7tQCV6KBzSY}}.

-In \textit{Test 2}, a more agile flight is performed where the maximum velocity is $14~m/s$ and the maximum acceleration is $10~m/s^2$.
-The planned trajectory is shown in Fig.~\ref{fig:log} with a maximum speed over $13.7~m/s$.
-To the best of our knowledge, this is the highest speed that a fully autonomous quadrotor can achieve in a real-world, cluttered, and unknown environment.
+Fig.~\ref{fig:log} shows the speed and acceleration profiles of two typical flights, called \textit{Test 1} (long trajectory length) and \textit{Test 2} (high flight speed).
+For \textit{Test 1}, we limit the maximum speed to $8~m/s$ and the maximum acceleration to $8~m/s^2$.
+In \textit{Test 2}, a more agile flight is performed where the maximum speed is $14~m/s$ and the maximum acceleration is $10~m/s^2$.
+As can be seen, both speed and acceleration constraints are well satisfied.